IEvangelist/davidpine.dev/src/content/posts/csharp-special-edition/index.md

 > The [JavaScript.com](www.javascript.com) website has one of the best getting started experiences on the web today.
 <cite>Maria Naggaga -- Keynote "It Starts With A Search", MKE DOT NET 2017</cite>

 It is more natural for JavaScript to have an online tutorial than C#, but Microsoft made this happen regardless.
-They have an awesome series of {{< url-link ""quick starts"" "https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/index" >}} that serve as tutorials.
+They have an awesome series of [quick starts](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/index) that serve as tutorials.
 They introduced an in-browser REPL (Read-Eval-Print Loop) for C#, and it is amazing.
 Here is a listing of a few of them:

 - [Hello C#](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/hello-world)
 - [Numbers in C#](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/numbers-in-csharp)